Toyota MR2: Third generation (W30; 1999–2007)

-The first prototype of MR-S appeared in 1997 at the Tokyo Motor Show.
+The first prototype of the MR-S appeared in 1997 at the Tokyo Motor Show.
 The MR2 Spyder chief engineer Harunori Shiratori said, "First, we wanted true driver enjoyment, blending good movement, low inertia, and lightweight.
 Then, a long wheelbase to achieve high stability and fresh new styling; a mid-engine design to create excellent handling and steering without the weight of the engine upfront; a body structure as simple as possible to allow for easy customizing, and low cost to the consumer."

 The only engine available for the ZZW30 was the all-aluminum alloy 1ZZ-FE, a 1794 cc straight-four engine.
 Like its predecessors, it used DOHC and 4 valves per cylinder.
 The intake camshaft timing was adjustable via the VVT-i system, which was introduced earlier on the 1998 MR2 in some markets.
 Unlike its predecessors, however, the engine was placed onto the car the other way round, with the exhaust manifold towards the rear of the car instead of towards the front.
 The maximum power of 138 bhp at 6,400 rpm and 126 lbft of torque at 4,400 rpm was a drop from the previous generation, but thanks to the lightness of the car, it could accelerate from 0 to 100 km/h in 6.8 to 8.7 seconds depending on the transmission option, with the SMT being unable to launch and shift as quickly as the conventional manual transmission.
 Curb weight is 2195 lb for manual transmission models.